Executive Leadership Headshot

 Optimized for realistic skin texture, crisp blazer fabric detail, and natural hair definition

-Designed for founder bios, executive profiles, leadership pages, media kits, and investor-facing use
+Designed for executive profiles, leadership pages, media kits, and investor-facing use

 FAQ

-What kind of photo should I upload for a Professional Business Photo (ceo style)?
+What kind of photo should I upload for an executive leadership headshot?

 Upload one clear portrait with a visible face and one main subject.
 It does not need to be a studio image.
 A simple, sharp photo usually works well because the workflow is focused on preserving identity while upgrading the business presentation.